-Events and meetings are where amazing conversations happen.
-Unfortunately, these are often cut off early due to lack of Q&A time and a packed agenda.
-But the audience still wants to know the answers.
+Conferences are places where amazing conversations happen.
+Unfortunately, these are often cut off early due to a lack of Q&A time and a packed agenda.
+But the attendees still want to know the answers.

 With the Q&A platforms, the good news is that once submitted, you can easily address any outstanding questions after the event and continue the discussions.

-Whether you are an event organizer, speaker or internal communications professional, here are some of the most popular ways to get back to the audience questions post-event and provide the participants with valuable content even after they leave the room.
+Whether you are an event organizer, speaker or moderator, here are the most popular ways to address audience questions after your conference Q&A. These tips will help you provide the participants with valuable content even after they leave the room.

 The most straightforward way is to answer all the remaining questions in a separate blog post.
 It kills two birds with one stone as you can cater to those who are curious to hear your expert opinion and at the same time generate valuable post-event content.